orendain/DemeoMods/README.md

 - Card energy (mana) gained from attacks reduced by 20%
 - Card energy (mana) gained from recycled cards increased by 20%
 - Healing Potion heals for 5, Water Bottle heals for 2, and Rejuvenation/Fountains heal for 8
-- Reviving a player by any means removes Stunned and Frozen effects
+- Reviving a player by any means removes Stunned and Frozen effects so they get their turn
 - Thorns debuff now also does 2 damage per turn
 - Lures and Barricades now Thorn enemies who hit them
-- Acid Spit now poisons targets
+- Acid Spit (Giant Slime ability) now poisons targets
 - Sigataur Javelin now weakens an enemy when used by a player
 - Repeating Ballistas now hamstring (tangle) targets and poison enemies who hit them
 - The Behemoth now blinds and panics targets and poisons enemies who hit them